Petrified Forest National Park

 On our way out of the park, we stopped by the Southern visitor center to hike a short trail to the biggest petrified wood in the park.
 Then, it was on the Phoenix to catch our flight to LA.

 The route from the national park to Phoenix was quite scenic.
 At firsts the landscape was flat with low vegetation; we gradually started climbing into the Apache – Sitgreaves national forest, and the trees returned.
 We even saw patches of snow on the ground.
-We finally got on the other side of the mountain, we finally saw the landscape that Arizona is known for – the Saguaro cactus.
+When we finally got on the other side of the mountain, we saw the landscape that Arizona is known for – the Saguaro cactus.
 There were many of them littering the southern slope, and the blooming yellow wildflowers made for a beautiful landscape.

 The sights we’ve seen over the last few days have been absolutely magnificent.
 We drove through such remote areas that we felt like we’d been traveling for months, not days.
 We also realized that there is so much more to see in the areas we visited than what was on our original itinerary.
 I am looking forward to more trips to this unbelievably beautiful part of the US.